ibmverse/verse-developer/_reference/reference.md

   });
 ```

 See [here][5]{:target="_blank"} for the complete code source of a sample application that demonstrates the concepts described in this section.

-Cross-document messaging can be vulnerable to cross-site scripting attack, please consult the [Security](#security) section for some suggested security implementations.
+Please be aware that this example lacks certain security implementations for simplicity.
+To make it more secure for your own purpose, please refer to the [Security](#security) section, which includes suggested security implementations when using cross-document messaging.

 ## Verse API Data